 Lexus ES Hybrid Review

-While the 2014 Lexus ES 300h gets great fuel economy and has a comfortable, luxurious interior, test drivers say some shoppers may be turned off by its uninspiring handling and quirky tech features.
+While the 2014 Lexus ES Hybrid gets great fuel economy and has a comfortable, luxurious interior, reviewers say some shoppers may be turned off by its uninspiring handling and quirky tech features.

 - “If you have an eye on the bottom line, you'll find that loaded versions of Toyota's very similar Avalon Hybrid and the 2014 Ford Fusion Hybrid will give you much the same fuel economy fix at a significantly lower cost.
 All that said, we like the Lexus ES 300h quite a bit, and it's a fine choice if you want both the comforts of an entry-level luxury sedan and the fuel economy that only a hybrid car can deliver." -- Edmunds